 Founder of the strategic “Do-Tank” firm Adelmania Consulting, which focuses on creating client-specific initiatives that drive interest, awareness and opportunities for both discrete and large-scale projects with clients ranging from Marriott Hotels to the Clinton Foundation and the Motion Picture Association of America.

 Bec Astley Clarke

-Founder and Director of Astley Clarke, one of the UK’s leading fine jewellery brands.
+Founder of Astley Clarke, one of the UK’s leading fine jewellery brands.
 Astley Clarke collections are sold worldwide with luxury retail partners such as Selfridges, Liberty, Neiman Marcus, David Jones and Saks Fifth Avenue.

 Dr Lisa Belzberg

 Founder and Chair Emerita of the non-profit organisation PENCIL (Public Education Needs Civic Involvement in Learning).
-Lisa is also an Adjunct Professor at Teacher’s College, Columbia University and sits on the Advisory Board of the Global Business Coalition for Education.
+Lisa is also an Adjunct Professor at Teacher’s College, Columbia University and sits on the Executive Board of the Global Business Coalition for Education.

 Managing Partner, Europe & Middle East, at law firm Reed Smith LLP and an internationally recognised expert in financial structuring and strategic financial advice.
 Tamara is a founding member of the 30% Club Steering Committee and is the Chair of Cancer Research UK’s “Women of Influence” campaign.

 Luxury Content Director for The Sunday Times and Editor in Chief of Style.
 Previously, she was Editor in Chief of British ELLE.
 Lorraine has worked as a journalist and editor for more than 30 years.
 She sits on the membership council of Tate Britain and on the press committee of the British Fashion Council.